Watch clips from our live shows on our YouTube channel.

 Pet Names was a featured performer at Meadworks' Thursday night open mic, hosted by Adam Dorius.
 They enjoyed getting a taste of the local talent (and delicious local mead!), and hearing sets from the other featured performers--Tooky and Bill, and Tall Slow Birch.

-Centrado Café Shop
+Centrado Café Shop Residency

 10/19/25